GrumpyZhou/visloc-relapose/README.md

 # Visual Localization Via Relative Camera Pose Estimation

-This repository provides implementation of  our paper:   To Learn or Not to Learn: Visual Localization from Essential Matrices [TO UPLOAD]
+This repository provides implementation of  our paper accepted by ICRA2020: [To Learn or Not to Learn: Visual Localization from Essential Matrices](https://arxiv.org/abs/1908.01293)

 ![Pipeline](pipeline/pipeline.jpg)